 In Need Of A Domestic Violence Attorney?

-At Maesen Law, PLC, our Grand Rapids domestic violence defense lawyer understands the long-term consequences our clients face when they are accused of assaulting someone with whom they have an intimate relationship.
+At Maesen Law, PLC, our Michigan domestic violence attorney in Grand Rapids understands the long-term consequences our clients face when they are accused of assaulting someone with whom they have an intimate relationship.

 By nature, domestic violence accusations are deeply personal, and are often used as a catch-all reaction by one of the parties who call the police to make a disagreement stop.
 Unfortunately, the accuser may not understand how receptive law enforcement and the Michigan criminal courts are to even the most questionable allegations of abusive conduct.